 During World War I and World War II, this system continued to grow and became the standard military training and education of the French.
 In the mid 1940’s, Raymond Belle, born to a French physician and Vietnamese mother, learned of the military obstacle course when he became an orphan and was placed in a military orphanage in Vietnam.
 Raymond Belle wanted to be stronger, faster, and more flexible and would train in secret at night using the obstacle course.
 He did not want to be bullied and he eventually excelled at the military course while living at the military orphanage.

-Once Belle was back in France, during the 1980’s, his son David was seeking an alternative to school and sports club exercise such as gymnastics.
+A father-son team are often labeled as the inventors of parkour.
+Raymond Belle was back in France, during the 1980’s and his son David was seeking an alternative to school and sports club exercise such as gymnastics.
 David learned of his father’s exploits in military obstacle courses.
 When the younger Belle realized that parkour would teach him skills useful in life, and offer a way of not only surviving but in protecting people he cared about, he too excelled in the obstacle course.
 This led to the development by the father and son, of the civilian fitness discipline known as parkour in the late 1980’s.

 David Belle trained on his own before seeking out out other men, including Sébastian Foucan, wishing to learn and train together.
 Parkour became more than just a fitness regime.
 It included social, mental, and philosophical values and principles.
 It was about not only overcoming physical barriers but of overcoming mental and emotional ones too.
 This group challenged themselves to find physical and mental strength by enduring cold or training without food and water.
 They believed in traits such as honesty, respect, humility, sacrifice and hard work.

 According to the official website of Parkour, http://parkour.com/blog/learn-from-the-6-basic-parkour-movements/,there are 6 basic foundation movements.
 These are